Pranshu258/WebDev/GitHub_Pages.md

     $ git branch newBranchName
     $ git checkout newBranchName

 To go to work in the old branch, simply enter `git checkout oldBranchName`.
 For merging the current branch with another branch, use the following command, you might have resolve conflicts if you make different changes in the same line of code on the two branches.
 Conflict resolution has to be done manually by inspecting the code.
+Git will show the two versions of the conflicting lines for each file, to resolve the conflict we just have to delete the line which we don't want.
+After resolving all the conflicts we can merge the branches as usual.

     $ git merge currentBranchName otherBranchName

-Git is available freely under the GNU General Public License for Windows, Linux and MacOS.
-See the follwing article to learn how to install Git on your machine: [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-For Ubuntu Linux and Windows 10 with Bash the following commands work:

-    $ sudo apt install git
-    $ git config --global user.name "your name"
-    $ git config --global user.email "your email"

 [Git CheatSheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).